20 Beginner Calisthenics Workout Plan: Your Path to Strength and Mobility

 • Avoid: Arching back, holding breath, letting hips sag or rise

-Creating Your First Basic Calisthenics Workout Plan
+Creating Your First Beginner Calisthenics Workout Plan

 Creating your first basic calisthenics workout plan means building a simple, equipment-free routine that includes warm-up, core exercises, skill work, and recovery to develop strength and mobility.